rosano/home/content/vibrations/2024-11-02-prelude-fugue-no-5-in-d-major.md

 isPublished: true
 hasThumb: true
 youtube_id: lw7OwuG_D4g
-subject: prelude & fugue no. 5 in d major
+title: prelude & fugue no. 5 in d major
 slug: m305fu7c
 ---
 Since 2023 I've been recording piano music from my past.
 This is one I played in my university audition.